Fiction writer’s block, to be specific. I’ve written here and there on this blog a bit, and I’m a copywriter in my day job. No problems there really.

 And some Wikipedia information on collaborative fiction.

-Basically, great stories can be born from collaboration.
+Basically, great stories can be borne from collaboration.

 Why it worked for me

 I’m not really lazy, but you know what I mean.